Yiting687691/TracyWidomBeta.jl/README.md

-# TracyWidomBeta
+Compute the cumulative distribution function (CDF) and probability density function (PDF) of the Tracy-Widom distribution for arbitrary β>0.

-Compute the cumulative distribution function (CDF) and probability density function (PDF) of the Tracy-Widom distribution for any given β>0.
+This respository contains the code for: https://doi.org/10.3842/SIGMA.2024.005

 ## Example Usage
 ```julia